 - Food Inspections High Risk Inspect all businesses due for inspection in accordance with a pre-planned programme based on risk.
 Target 100% - Food Inspections Low Risk Inspect all businesses due for inspection in accordance with a pre-planned programme based on risk.
-Target 100% (previously 75% but not in accordance with the Food Law Code of practice and revised accordingly) - Food Respond to specific complaints about practices procedures and conditions which may prejudice health in the short term within one working day of receipt, and non-urgent complaints / general requests for advice within five working days of receipt.
+Target 100% - Food Respond to specific complaints about practices procedures and conditions which may prejudice health in the short term within one working day of receipt, and non-urgent complaints / general requests for advice within five working days of receipt.
 Target 100% - Infectious Disease Respond to notifications within one working day and requests for advice and information as soon as practicable within five working days of receipt.
 Target 100% - Satisfaction of businesses with local authority regulation service.
 Target 100%